gmol/break-monitor/README.md

 - [ ] Remove color enum
 - [ ] Fix IP address light brightness
 - [ ] Add workflow to generate plantuml files
+- [ ] Go back to idle when Workstate was very short.
+For example <5min
+- [ ] Add movement detection for Distant Threshold Detection Strategy
+  - when probability 1.0, normalize distance values and check how the distance has been changed
+- [ ] Statistics (how much time in front of computer in total so far during the day)
+- [ ] Last 3 LEDs to count break time

 ![todo](./docs/uml/todo-mindmap.svg)

 ## Components